-The first phase of public engagement will launch in late-October 2019.
-This will be the first of a three- phase engagement process to ensure the community of Pitt Meadows is engage in every step of the project and has opportunities to provide feedback to the project team.
+We are inviting those who live, work, and play in Pitt Meadows to share their ideas with us.
+This is the first of a three-phase public engagement process to ensure the community is engaged and involved in every step of the project, and has opportunities to provide feedback to the project team.

 Future of Transportation in Pitt Meadows (2018) public engagement and consultation documents

 June 2018 – Public open house display boards [PDF]